Why retreats are important

 Once I started leading my own retreats I began to understand why teachers like them so much.
 Not only do I get the benefit of dedicated time to pursue my passion for learning and growth, I get to introduce others to a similar experience.
 Talking to someone who was a first-time guest, or a returning student, I see how this has changed them for the better.
 How they are just that much more open to discovering the world and understanding themselves.
 It’s wonderful.

-I honestly would be thrilled if I had the opportunity to do retreats more often, and I’m making that happen this fall.
+I honestly would be thrilled if I had the opportunity to do retreats more often, and I love facilitating corporate retreats as well as hosting my own!.

-- In September I’m collaborating with Sophie Beaudry of Corpo Innovation in Quebec, CA at the Eastman Spa for a 2-day retreat.
-The dates are September 21-22.
-Learn all about it and register here.
+- In September 2019 we collaborated with Sophie Beaudry of Corpo Innovation in Quebec, CA at the Eastman Spa for a 2-day retreat.
+Learn more.

-- In November I’m hosting a retreat in the redwood forest of Santa Cruz Mountains of California at The Sequoia Retreat Center.
-The dates are November 1-3.
-Learn all about it and register here.
+- In November we had an amazing retreat in the redwood forest of Santa Cruz Mountains of California at The Sequoia Retreat Center.
+Learn more.

 I’m also developing some private corporate retreats for spring, and I’m excited about helping build teams with compassion and awareness.
 This is powerful stuff.
 Can’t wait to tell you all about it!